Scientists at the Technical University of Berlin are looking for ways

 climate, emission of CO2 must be reduced by 25% over

-About 10000 European facilities are concerned by these measures, among which 2500 in Germany.
-The first concerns are electricity suppliers, but also refineries, coking plants,
+Almost 10000 European installations are affected by these measures, including 2500 in Germany.
+This concerns primarily electricity suppliers, but also refineries, coking plants,

 steel industries as well as major energy consumers.